astrotars/stream-android-encrypted-chat/README.md

 # Step 5: Viewing Messages

-Since all of our messages in Stream our now cyphertext, we need to decrypt them before displaying.
+Since all of our messages in Stream our now ciphertext, we need to decrypt them before displaying.
 To hook into Stream's UI components, we bind via `binding.messageList.setViewHolderFactory(EncryptedMessageViewHolderFactory(eThree))`.
 With our custom factory we can initialize a custom decryption object for each message:

 ```kotlin
 // io/getstream/encryptedchat/EncryptedMessageViewHolderFactory.kt:11